What Can You Do If Your Cat Won’t Let You Sleep Through The Night?

 • Something has caused discomfort like the cat’s favorite napping spot or bedding being changed.

-• Aging leads to feline cognitive dysfunction syndrome not associated with a medical condition but increases day and nighttime vocalization due to some distress or disorientation.
+• Aging leads to feline cognitive dysfunction syndrome not associated with a medical condition but increases day and nighttime vocalization due to some disorientation.

 Of course, you might be a restless sleeper and wake the cat up tossing and turning.
 Once awake, the cat wants attention and insists on getting it.
 There is little hope of going back to sleep.